SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 2 — 11.04.2026: The First Pitch

-I guess it was time for the pitch finally.
-This was my first pitch out of two.
-I had made a very rough plan in my mind, went to ChatGPT to get it sanity checked, and then I sat with a paper in my hand and drew what I could think of about the robot.
-Then, I spent some hours researching about the parts in Google and JLC.
-I also used a bit of AI to search in unknown websites for the parts.
-Then, I came up with a very rough estimate of the parts and the BOM.
-Initially, my target was to spend maximum $500 for the TriTeron and $500 for the 6 DOF robotic arm.
+Time for the first pitch.
+I had a rough plan, ran a sanity check on it, sketched it out on paper, and then spent several hours researching parts on Google and JLCMC.
+I also used AI for sourcing — primarily as a search tool, not for generating content — to find parts on sites I wouldn't have otherwise located.
+From that, I assembled a rough BOM with an initial target of $500 for the TriTeron and $500 for the 6 DOF arm.

-I was so much confused with my plan that I drew up 7 different drawings of the thing I want to make.
-I have not started modelling yet, so I have no idea about what I am doing.
-But still I want to pitch, I don't know why.
-Maybe just because I want to see the reaction on people.
-Will they react like me to the idea?
+The honest problem at this stage was that without any CAD done, the plan was still too abstract.
+I drew seven different versions of the thing before settling on what to pitch, which tells you how much I was still working it out.
+Still, the goal was to get external feedback early rather than spend weeks refining a plan in isolation.

-After that, the draft of the pitch was ready.
-I manually searched up everything and wrote the BOM.
-Then, I pitched it in the #forgery channel, waiting for insights.
-I saw some suggestions and reactions.
+After writing the draft and building the BOM manually, I pitched in the #forgery channel.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/afd7d77b-3889-44e8-b776-08f510aa0ad4" />

-Personally, the most frustrating thing was the fact that I have a pen and a paper with a simple drawing and list of things I have no idea about, and when I search that, there are so many options that I am overwhelmed.
-I learned about a lot of types of Linear Guides, Rails and NEMA motors.
+The most frustrating part of this phase was the overwhelming number of choices.
+Linear guides alone had dozens of variants across multiple vendors, with no clear basis for choosing one over another without more context.
+That changed gradually as I got deeper into datasheets.

 **A little fast forward:** This project was returned for changes by the reviewer on **14th April, 2026**.
-I did not make any changes as he said, but my overall plan had changed a lot!
+I did not make any changes as he said, but my overall plan had changed significantly by then.
 So, I re-pitched officially on **30th April, 2026**.

 **Please note that I did not use AI for any fields of the pitch.
 I have only used it to search the sources of my parts (pretty much like Google, but better).
 Then, manually I visited the sites and made the estimates.
 Please try to understand.**